 You can quantize MIDI notes, selections, or clips to any grid increment, and add swing.

-Quantize notes to the selected Grid setting, from BAR (whole notes) to /64 (64th notes).
-You can also select Dotted values, Triplet values, or both. |
+Grid: Quantize notes to the selected Grid setting, ranging from BAR (whole notes) to /64 (64th notes).
+You can also select Dotted values, Triplet values, or both.

-Quantize notes to the Snap Grid setting. |
+Follow Snap Setting: Quantize notes based on the current Snap Grid setting.

-Shifts every other Grid boundary by the percentage specified, from 0-100.
-Swing of 0% does not shift notes, while 100% swing shifts 2/3 of the way to the next grid line. |
+Swing: Shifts every other Grid boundary by a specified percentage (0–100%).
+A Swing of 0% does not shift notes, while 100% shifts notes 2/3 of the way to the next grid line.

-Set the strength at which the quantize settings are applied.
-At 50%, notes are quantized halfway from their position to the grid.
-At 100%, notes are fully quantized to the grid. |
+Strength: Sets the intensity of the quantization.
+At 50%, notes move halfway toward the grid; at 100%, notes are fully snapped to the grid.

-To quantize MIDI notes:
+To quantize MIDI notes

 - Select a MIDI note or notes, or a MIDI clip.